open-orchestra/open-orchestra-docs/en/developer_guide/media_gaufrette.rst

 along with the details of the configuration to set up.

-If another Gaufrette filesystem is used instead of the default one, it should be notified to Open Orchestra through the open_orchestra_media.filesystem configuration parameter, which exepects the identifier of the new filesystem to use.
+If another Gaufrette filesystem is used instead of the default one, it should be notified to Open Orchestra through the ``open_orchestra_media.filesystem`` configuration parameter, which expects the identifier of the new filesystem to use.

 Upload and resizing of images
 -----------------------------